10 Sneaky Ways to Help Your Kids Eat Healthy Without Them Even Noticing... Nutrition Ninjas' Tips & Tricks

 Why it's great: This strategy ensures that your child gets a serving of vegetables before the meal, when they are more likely to be hungry and therefore more likely to eat them.
 It also sends a message that vegetables are an important part of the meal and not just an afterthought.

-Store fruits and vegetables at eye level in the fridge to make them more visible and accessible.
+Store fruits and vegetables at eye level.

 Example: When you put away groceries, store fruits and vegetables at eye level in the fridge to make them more visible and accessible for your child.
 You might also consider keeping a fruit bowl on the kitchen table or counter.